IN MEMORY OF SEAN ARMSTRONG

 Where would we have found you, Sean, in your Californian Sausalito phase?
 Part of the the in-community (houseboat), with its taste for non-western cultures (ethnically furnished) and openly smoking pot (redolent of grass), moored along the water-front (warm-planked, democratic wharves) enjoying long evenings of live music (twilights and guitars)?

-Now perform for me as you used to … the ballad of a murderous husband (recite me William Bloat), or the ill-fated sailing vessel (Calabar), or the Antrim hero of Irish unification (Henry Joy McCracken) who met his end in poignant farewell (kissed his Mary Ann) at the end of a rope in Belfast (gallows at Cornmarket) … and entertained at Antrim Harvest celebrations (Ballycastle Fair).
+Now perform for me, Sean, as you used to … the ballad of a murderous husband (recite me William Bloat), or the ill-fated sailing vessel (Calabar), or the Antrim hero of Irish unification (Henry Joy McCracken) who met his end in poignant farewell (kissed his Mary Ann) at the end of a rope in Belfast (gallows at Cornmarket) … and entertained at Antrim Harvest celebrations (Ballycastle Fair).
 Sing out unaccompanied (the raw bar) and give it your all (by brute force) … if you have forgotten the tune (air) then busk it.

 Heaney reflects for a moment: somehow, Sean, you never sang as you would have liked to (something in your voice stayed nearly shut) – your convictions were somehow inhibited (your voice … a harassed pulpit) – you held the floor (leading the melody) and yet held back (kept at bay).